 The goals of treatment are to relieve the symptoms and cure the infection.

-Antibiotics are a type of medicine that can fight bacteria.
-For a mild infection, your doctor may recommend: Prescription topical antibioticOver-the-counter topical antibiotic—may be significantly less effectiveTopical antibiotics for the inside of the nose—bacteria can hide in the nose and make it easy for the infection to return
+Antibiotics are a type of medication that can fight bacteria.
+For a mild infection, your doctor may advise: Prescription topical antibioticOver-the-counter topical antibiotic—may be significantly less effectiveTopical antibiotics for the inside of the nose—bacteria can hide in the nose and make it easy for the infection to return

 Your doctor may prescribe oral antibiotics for more severe or widespread infections.

 ) may be resistant to these antibiotics.
 Others options may be needed.